khalid999devs/Numerical_Project_Team_Smashers/Regression/Linear_Regression/README.md

 ### Advantages:

-- Simple and easy to implement
-- Requires less computation
+- Simple implementation requiring minimal computation with wide applicability
-- Widely used in engineering and data analysis
+- Widely used in engineering and data analysis for straightforward linear relationships

 ### Disadvantages:

-- Applicable only to linear data
+- Only applicable to linear data patterns and sensitive to outliers
-- Sensitive to outliers
-- Cannot represent complex nonlinear relationships
+- Cannot represent complex nonlinear relationships limiting versatility

 ## Linear Regression Code